Saturday, 14 May 1988

 This was Celtic's centenary year, the league was already won and they were in the Scottish Cup final.
 The fans sang happy birthday dear Celtic, another double beckoned but a formidable Dundee United stood in their way.

 The match, played at Hampden, was a 74,000 sell-out.
 United were no pushovers and were considered slight favourites to lift the cup.
 Four previous attempts in the final had failed and they had also been narrowly beaten in the UEFA cup final.
-They were determined to take the cup north and got the first goal in 48 minutes with a fantastic volleyed goal from Kevin Gallacher.
+They were determined to take the cup north and got the first goal in 48 minutes with a fantastic volleyed goal from Kevin Gallacher (pictured on the cover of the programme.)
 He was the great grandson of Celtic's legendary Patsy Gallacher and it was a goal that Patsy would have been proud of.

 One thing that spoiled this final was the attendance of that old Tory butcher Maggie Thatcher.
 She was responsible for many of the problems that Scotland (Ireland, England and Wales) and it's people were suffering at the time and the general feeling that she should never have been asked to attend this match.
 Unemployment, the Poll tax, public assets sold off, national industries ended and more is the Thatcher legacy for Scotland and she was made unwelcome by everyone except the SFA.

 To help the fans display their utter disgust at her, the Greater Glasgow Health Joint Trade Union Committee published a leaflet that was printed by Labour Communications Limited.
 The leaflet was red on both sides and was distributed to the fans outside the stadium so they could hold it up when the PM appeared.
 The fans took part without persuasion and, when she appeared, a sea of red cards were shown around the entire stadium in a gesture of sending her off.
 She, off course, ignored it in her usual arrogant manner.

 Scorer: McAvennie 74, 90.